1. What is the Alarm Program?

 7. How to Register an Alarm Permit

-An alarm system owner can register for an alarm permit online, over the phone, or by mailing an application.
+Alarm permits are not provided by the City.
+To register an alarm permit, an alarm system owner should contact PM AM online, over the phone, or by mailing an application.
 Below you will find more details about each option.
 Alarm system owners with both a Police Alarm System and a Fire Alarm System are required to register each alarm system separately.

 The City has established websites for Police Alarm Systems and Fire Alarm Systems through the PM AM platform.
 Please visit the websites listed below to learn more information and to register for an alarm permit.